Choi states, symmetry-based quantum gate teleportation, and stored-program quantum computing: Composition of Choi states and generalized gate-teleportation

 Now compare with the unitary case, here the task is to teleport controlled-unitary gates instead of unitary gates.
 This can be done using a slight extension of our scheme above: for each $U_{K_i}$ in $\breve{U}$, there exists a $T_i$ gate that can teleport it.
 The $T_i$ gates are controlled by the same ancilla for $U_{K_i}$.
 See Fig.~\ref{fig:tp} (Right), the yellow control wires.
 Similar with the unitary case, when we obtain the singlet, the channel $\C E$ is teleported.
 To avoid the transpose, we decompose each $U_{K_i}$ as the product of two symmetric unitary matrices $U_{K_i}=U^L_{K_i}U_{K_i}^R$, and then it is not hard to see that, using the same control wire for $U^L_{K_i}$ and $U_{K_i}^R$ and using two program states, the gate $\breve{U}$ can be teleported, i.e., the channel $\C E$ is teleported.

-To realize the action of channel on state, we need to design a POVM and a channel based on state of the form $\rho\oplus \mathbf{0}$.
+To execute the action of channel on state, we need to design a POVM and a channel based on state of the form $\rho\oplus \mathbf{0}$.
 The channel, denoted $\C R'$, contains three Kraus operators \be K_0= [\sqrt{\rho^t},\mathbf{0}], \; K_1=[\sqrt{\I-\rho^t},\mathbf{0}], \; K_2= [\mathbf{0},\I], \ee as an extension of the channel $\C R$~(\ref{eq:R}).
 This channel needs a qutrit ancilla, and differently from $\C R$, when the outcome is 2, the simulated result restricted to the space $\C H_S^\perp$ is $\C E^\dagger(\I)$, which equals $\I$ from the trace-preserving condition.
 If this occurs, the simulation has to be started again.
 We observe that the direct-sum dilation suits some models and systems.
 For instance, in linear optics and quantum walk, each computational basis state can be addressed by encoding in a separate `mode', and a direct-sum dilation is to add more modes to the system.
-As such, the restriction to a subspace can be easily done by only observing those modes in it.
+As such, the restriction to a subspace can be easily done by only observing those modes in it and the scheme is deterministic.

 For special type of channels, our scheme can be greatly simplified.
 A wide class of channel are the random unitary channels, and it is clear that they can be realized by the controlled-unitary scheme above, and no direct sum dilation is needed.
+For qubit channels, all unital channels, which preserve the identity, are random unitary channels, hence can be easily simulated.
 Another kind is known as entanglement-breaking channels~\cite{Rus03}, for which the Choi states are bipartite separable states (while the partial traces are $\C E(\I)$ and $\C E^t(\I)$).
 These channels and program states would be trivial since there is no entanglement and they can be easily simulated by a measurement-preparation scheme.